 Andermatt is one of Switzerland’s hottest spots thanks to investments from Andermatt Swiss Alps AG (ASA) and Vail Resorts, Inc. With additional investments in real estate, hospitality, and infrastructure, it will become one of the top alpine destinations in Switzerland as well as the entire European alpine region in the coming years.
-This article will provide all the information you need about travelling by train from Zurich to Andermatt.
+This article will provide all the information you need about traveling by train from Zurich to Andermatt.

 With 180 kilometers of slopes varying in difficulty, Andermatt Swiss Alps is Central Switzerland’s largest ski area.
 This ski area covers Andermatt, Sedrun, and Oberalp.
 In addition, Andermatt lies in the middle of the Glacier Express, one of Switzerland’s most scenic train rides.